christophergandrud/simPH/README.md

 **Important Change:** From **simPH** version 0.05 you can now use the method `simGG` for plotting all simulations rather than the old sim model object specific commands.
 In practical terms this means that you can now just use the command `simGG` rather than the old gg. . . commands.
 The old commands are deprecated and will no longer work.

+The syntax and capabilities of `simGG` varies depending on the sim object class you are using:

 - `simGG.simlinear`: plots simulated linear time-constant hazards using [ggplot2](http://ggplot2.org/).

 - `simGG.simtvc`: uses **ggplot2** to graph the simulated time-varying relative hazards, first differences, hazard ratios or stratified hazard rates.